Die Psychologie des Verbrechers: Relation of mental illness and crime

 Even at the time of publication, the law prevented any mentally disabled person to be responsible for his or her actions.
 The first described type of psychological characteristics related to crime reminds of the DSM-5's characteristics for antisocial personality disorder, which Pollitz explains to be heritable.
 As an illustration of such, he shows a pedigree with all the crimes existent in that family.
-However, it is important to note that with the example itself, he does not claim "lunatics" to be wild apes but rather that mania in its common meaning might be an heritable illness.
+With the example itself, he does not claim "lunatics" to be wild apes but rather that mania in its common meaning might be an heritable illness.

 A further type of mental illness is epilepsy.
 Its resulting degeneration of character is widely considered in criminal psychology, as it is strongly related to idiocy, indifference, egoism and sometimes tremendous cruelty.
 Further, when epileptic seizures decrease in number with increasing age, the result of such illness is solely the changed character without the visible physiological symptoms.
 Taking into account previous illnesses like epilepsy when evaluating a criminal's motives can improve understanding of some criminal acts.
 Pollitz’ s general conclusion states, that the relation of mental impairment and crime is most often some form of deteriorated intelligence related to a variety of different crimes.